ztalbot2000/homebridge-cmd4/README.md

 Features
 --------

-   Cmd4 supports, Lights, Garage Door Openners, Lights, Outlets, Switches, Lock Maintenance Systems, Lock Management Systems, Humidity Sensors, Doors, Light Sensors, Temperature Sensors, Contact Sensors, Motion Sensors, Thermostats, Security Systems, Battery Services, Filter Maintenance Systems, Air Purifiers ... everything but Camera Streaming since it is not pliable to a command line Interface.
+   Cmd4 supports, Lights, Garage Door Openners, Lights, Outlets, Switches, Lock Maintenance Systems, Lock Management Systems, Humidity Sensors, Doors, Light Sensors, Temperature Sensors, Contact Sensors, Motion Sensors, Thermostats, Security Systems, Battery Services, Filter Maintenance Systems, Air Purifiers, Television, Television Speaker, Input Sources, Irrigation Systems,  ... everything but Camera Streaming since it is not pliable to a command line Interface.

    Cmd4 also supports polling, though care was taken to make sure accessories get updated after an adjustable response time so that accessories like a garage door is updated in HomeKit after it was closed or openned.

 Cmd4 can be configured to respond to actual devices directly or by modofying the script file it calls.

+Look closely at State.js and config.min.json as in them they have most of all the characteristics defined.

-Whats new in 2.30
+Whats new in 2.0
 -----------------
-This release adds in fakegato-history support, which is available only in the Eve app.<BR>
-Thanks Timofeyk for this suggestion and all your help implementing it.
-I could not have done it without your invaluable assistance.
+This release hanges the philosophy of homebridge-Cmd4 from Accessories that have known characteristics as per the HAP Spec to assigning any characteristic to any Accessory.<BR>
+There are 160 possible characteristics, 60 more than the previous version.
+Also TV, TV Speaker, Input Source, Irrigation, Faucets and many other accessories are now available.

 Installation
 ------------